If you’ve freelanced worked for any amount of time, you know that almost everyone wants their project done asap.

 But if you’re not careful about how you approach the subject, you risk creating grumpy clients or pushing them away completely.

-Try these tips to keep your clients from haggling over price increases or “surprise” charges.
+No matter if you’re in graphic design, web design, marketing, or writing, you can try these tips to keep your clients from haggling over price increases or “surprise” charges.

 Be as up front about rush fees as possible.